MicrosoftDocs/power-platform/power-virtual-agents/advanced-generative-actions.md

 ## How your copilot responds to user queries with Generative Actions

-When enabled, Generative Actions, is responsible for orchestrating the conversations users have with your copilot.
-When a message is received from a user, GPT is used to select one or more Plugin Actions or Topics that can be used to respond.
+When enabled, Generative Actions, is responsible for orchestrating the conversations users have with your copilot, which can help provide users with a more natural and fluid conversation.

+When a message is received from a user, GPT is used to select one or more [Plugin Actions](./advanced-plugin-actions.md) or [Topics](./authoring-create-edit-topics.md) that can be used to respond.
 A number of factors are used to determine which Topics and Plugin Actions are used.
 The primary factor used is the associated description with each item, but additional factors, such as the name and any inputs / outputs (and their associated names & descriptions) are also used.

-Once the appropriate Plugin Actions and Topics have been selected, a plan is generated which determines the order in which they will be executed.
+Once the appropriate [Plugin Actions](./advanced-plugin-actions.md) and [Topics](./authoring-create-edit-topics.md) have been selected, a plan is generated which determines the order in which they will be executed.
 The copilot will also attempt to pre-populate any inputs required by the Plugin Actions and Topics, either by extracting values from the user's query, or by identifying values from the previous conversation context.

 The plan is re-assessed and, if necessary, updated after each new message is received from the user, which allows for scenarios such as interruption (additional items added within the plan), or cancellation.